-A second experimental station, the imaging station, is currently being build and commissioned.
-In its mature state, it will provide an X-ray beam focused down to a 30 nm spot, with a long term goal of 10 nm.
+A second experimental station, the imaging station, is currently being finalised.
+In its fully operational state, it will provide an X-ray beam focused down to a 30 nm spot, with a long term goal of 10 nm.
+The station is operating in vacuum and will have liquid nitrogen sample cooling.
 The imaging endstation will rely on position monitoring at the nanometer scale using optical interferometry and will provide a single rotation axis for tomographic measurements.
-The station will operate in vacuum and is designed to have liquid nitrogen sample cooling.

 Methods